Rip Rogers

-Mark Sciarra (born February 7, 1954) is an American retired professional wrestler, better known by his ring name, Rip Rogers.
+Mark Sciarra (born February 7, 1954), better known by his ring name Rip Rogers, is an American retired professional wrestler.

 Early life

 Sciarra was born in Seymour, Indiana on February 7, 1954.
 He graduated from Seymour High School in 1972 and went on to attend Indiana Central College, graduating in 1976.
 Sicarra worked as a teacher for a year before deciding to become a professional wrestler.

 Professional wrestling career

 Rip Rogers started wrestling in 1975.
 He formed the "Convertible Blondes" with Pez Whatley and Gary Royal in Angelo Poffo's International Championship Wrestling (ICW) and won the Tag Team Titles with Royal.
 As with The Fabulous Freebirds defending regional NWA tag team championships with any two of the three members, the Convertible Blondes also used the so-called "Freebird Rule" to defend the ICW Tag Team Championship in this manner.
 He left the ICW following a dispute with Angelo Poffo's son Randy Poffo, better known by his ring name Randy Savage.

 In 1979, Rogers went to the National Wrestling Alliance's Portland territory, Pacific Northwest Wrestling, where he was aligned with Buddy Rose and Ed Wiskoski.
 He would also make trips to Vancouver's All-Star Wrestling.

 In 1984, he went to the Mid-Atlantic territory, Jim Crockett Promotions, where he formed "The Hollywood Blonds" with Ted Oates and won the National Tag Team Titles.
 By early 1986, he was in the Memphis territory, Continental Wrestling Association, feuding with Dutch Mantel.

 In September 1986, "The Hustler," managed by his then-wife Brenda Britton, joined Continental Championship Wrestling and immediately feuded with "The Exotic" Adrian Street and Miss Linda, until leaving the Gulf Coast area in March 1987.

 Rogers wrestled as a heel in Bob Geigel's Central States promotion during most of 1987.

 The Ripper spent most of 1988 and 1989 in Calgary Stampede Wrestling.
 Strangely given his history and reputation he was mainly a lower to mid card performer.
 Yet he always seemed to get a rise out of the crowd as an antagonizing heel.
 Rogers received a small push near the end of his run in Stampede (the territory shut up shop at the end of '89).
 When he teamed with longtime Stampede veteran Kerry Brown as part of the Midnight Cowboys tag team.
-They had a running feud with popular International Tag Team Champs Bad Company, which included Bruce Hart & Flyin' Brian Pillman.
+They had a running feud with popular International Tag Team Champs Bad Company, which included Bruce Hart and Flyin' Brian Pillman.

 In 1989, he wrestled for the World Wrestling Council (WWC) in Puerto Rico as one of their top heels with partner Abbuda Dein.